 - Riverbed transport streamlining and Riverbed data streamlining

 Use multiple scenarios to support WAN optimization decision

-If you are deploying or have deployed WAN optimization capabilities and want great insight into its effects on end-user experience and WAN traffic to answer the tough questions, be sure to check out DC RUM.
+If you are deploying or have deployed WAN optimization capabilities and want great insight into its effects on end-user experience, application performance, and the WAN’s impact on these, be sure to check out Dynatrace NAM.